marunpeng93/tas/README.md

 ## Full Examples

-Clone the Tas repo first:
+Clone the Tas repo (if you have not done so yet):

 ```bash
 $ cd /path/to